Jennifer Smith (sociolinguist): Publications and editorships

 She recently (2019) worked with Mercedes Durham of Cardiff University on a book on sociolinguistic variation in children's language.
 She had previously contributed a chapter to the Routledge Companion to Sociolinguistics on the analysis of morphosyntactic variation (2007), and wrote the foreword to Sociolinguistics in Scotland (2014).

 Research communications

 Smith has communicated in press and social media about her research, such as the computer modelling showing that local dialects are thriving both in terms of words and sounds, and also sentence structures, such that some Scots are considered bilingual.
 She also spoke about the variation in perceived attractiveness of a voice or the adoption of 'posh' voices for circumstances, including the modern need to instruct technology (voice activation) in a tendency to use slower and more formal speaking ('tech tongue').

-Professor Jennifer Smith was made a Fellow of the Royal Society of Edinburgh in 2021.
+Jennifer Smith was made a Fellow of the Royal Society of Edinburgh in 2021.